spinnaker/spinnaker.io/content/en/docs/reference/artifacts/types/http-file/index.md

 ---
 title: "HTTP File"
-linkTitle: "HTTP File"
-weight:
-description:
+description: HTTP file artifacts are references to files stored in plaintext reachable via HTTP.
 ---

-HTTP file artifacts are references to files stored in plaintext reachable via HTTP.
 They are generally consumed by stages that read configuration from text files, such as a Deploy Manifest stage.

 These files can be downloaded using basic auth.